hexaorigintech/task/README.md

 ## Installation

 Please check the official laravel installation guide for server requirements before you start.
 [Official Documentation](https://laravel.com/docs/8.x/installation)

-Alternative installation is possible without local dependencies relying on [Docker](#docker).
 Follow the following steps to run the application

-Clone the repository and extract task.zip in htdocs/www directory on your server.
+Clone the repository and extract task.zip in htdocs OR www directory on your server.

 Switch to the repo folder
  cd task